 Languages: Spanish (native), German (fluent), English (fluent), Russian (Good command), Ancient Greek…

-Research Interests: Aesthetics, Continental Philosophy, Critical Theory, Marxism, Psychoanalysis, (Post-)Structuralism, Media Studies.
+Research Interests: Aesthetics, Continental Philosophy, Critical Theory, Psychoanalysis, Media Studies.

-Salwa Halloway is a doctoral candidate in the Department of Comparative Literature and is additionally affiliated with the Department of African American Studies.
-Her dissertation centers on goombay, a musical form that originated amongst the Maroon communities in Jamaica in the late 18th century and since took root in West and Central Africa…
+Salwa Halloway is a doctoral candidate in the Department of Comparative Literature, and is additionally affiliated with the Department of African American Studies.
+She is mainly interested in cultural formations and the circulation of knowledge and artistry in the Black Atlantic world.
+Her dissertation centers on goombay, a music and dance…

 Antonio is PhD candidate in his fourth year of study, currently writing on the turn from semantic to aesthetic relations in the prose of Henry James, Willa Cather and Nathaniel Hawthorne.
 An Americanist, he is concerned more generally with aesthetic theory in Auerbach, Hegel, Kant, Lessing, Adorno and others.
 He holds a B.A. in Latin American…